dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-2/2-set-up-the-dagster-project.md

    ![The Asset Graph in the Dagster UI](/images/dagster-dbt/lesson-2/asset-graph.png)

+4. Let's confirm that you can materialize these assets by:
+   1. Navigating to **Overview > Jobs**
-4. Let's confirm that you can materialize these assets by navigating **Overview > Jobs**, clicking on the `trip_update_job` and pressing **Materialize all...**.
-When prompted to select a partition, you can materialize the most recent one (`2023-03-01`).
-It will start a run/backfill and your assets should materialize successfully
+   2. Clicking on the `trip_update_job` job and then **Materialize all...**.
+   3. When prompted to select a partition, materialize the most recent one (`2023-03-01`).
+It will start a run/backfill and your assets should materialize successfully.